bonfire-networks/website-blog/posts/bonfire_social_rc.md

 ## What is Bonfire Social?

-Bonfire isn’t just another federated social app — it’s a modular framework for building digital spaces governed by communities.
-Bonfire *Social* is the first "flavour" of Bonfire to reach 1.0.
+While _Bonfire_ isn’t just another federated social app — it’s a modular framework for building digital spaces governed by communities – _Bonfire Social_ is the first "flavour" of Bonfire to reach 1.0, and is a starting point for communities who want a space of their own, that's locally governed and fully customizable, yet connected to the wider fediverse.
+It’s ideal for people who value self-determination and meaningful connection, balancing local autonomy with global conversation.

 > A flavour is a pre-configured bundle of Bonfire extensions that defines which features are included, how they behave, and what defaults are in place.
 Each flavour can have its own governance group, extensions, roadmap, and priorities.
 Besides Bonfire Social, [other flavours](https://bonfirenetworks.org/apps/) like Bonfire Community and Open Science are already in development, and any community can create their own.

-**Bonfire Social** is a starting point for communities who want a space of their own — locally governed and fully customizable, yet connected to the wider fediverse.
-It’s ideal for people who value self-determination and meaningful connection, balancing local autonomy with global conversation.

-Many features will feel familiar: feeds, profiles, following users, sharing posts, flagging or blocking content.
+Many features in Bonfire Social will feel familiar: feeds, profiles, following users, sharing posts, flagging or blocking content.
 Others might be new: rich-text posts, feed customization, nested discussions, multiple profiles per user, and fine-grained access control.

 Let’s explore some of the key features: